Act I · The Grove

 The night passes in phases.

 I sink wistfully into the bowels of my mind only to be jolted to the forefront of consciousness again and again.
-I'm restless.
-Then I feel something brush past my cheek.
+Then something brushes past my cheek.

 My eyes open.